hsianktin/age-structure/readme.md

 println("done.")
 ```
 -  `age-structure-utils.jl` contains the general implementation of functions.
-- `age-structure-base.jl` receives the commands and run the simulation.
+- `age-structure-base.jl` receives the commands and run the calculation.
 	- It also handles the parameters passed by commandline arguments.
 	- To use different types of dynamics, please change the way $\beta$, $\mu$, and $k$ are defined through parameters.